Nadsat: Description

 Nadsat is a mode of speech used by the nadsat, members of the teen subculture in the novel A Clockwork Orange.
 The narrator and protagonist of the book, Alex, uses it in first-person style to relate the story to the reader.
 He also uses it to communicate with other characters in the novel, such as his droogs, parents, victims and any authority-figures with whom he comes in contact.
-As with many speakers of non-standard varieties of English, Alex is capable of speaking standard English when he wants to.
+Alex is capable of speaking standard English when he wants to.
 It is not a written language: the sense that readers get is of a transcription of vernacular speech.